Guide / Ebook

-Jobsite Camera Specs 101: A Practical Guide for Informed Buying
+A Practical Guide for Informed Buying

-Understanding Key Construction Camera Specifications
+Understanding Key Jobsite Camera Specifications

 One of the most commonly discussed specifications is the megapixel (MP) count.
 But what exactly does it mean?
 A megapixel refers to the number of pixels (tiny dots of color) in an image.
 For example, a 5MP camera captures images with a resolution of 2592 x 1944 pixels.
 To put it into perspective, think of the dimensions as the size and scale of the image.